obverter/bmi-stars/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
+Please don't be bashful.
+You won't hurt my feelings.

+If my analyses seem fundamentally wrong and/or are yucking your yum, let me know why!
+Projects are never finished; only abandoned.
+I'm always looking to improve.

 Don't forget to give the project a star!
 And then make a burner account and give it another star!
 Thanks again!